tjuuljensen/ride-windows/README.md

 **A:** I don't care.
 Also, that's not a question.

 **Q:** I'm using a tweak for &lt;feature&gt; on my installation, can you add it?
 **A:** Submit a PR, create a feature request issue or drop me a message.
-If I find the functionality simple, useful and not dependent on any 3rd party modules or executables (including also *Chocolatey*, *NuGet*, *Ninite* or other automation solutions), I might add it.
+If I find the functionality simple and useful, I might add it.
+I want to stay clean of any 3rd party modules and executables to do configurations (including also *Chocolatey*, *NuGet*, *Ninite* or other automation solutions), so if your are asking for something in that area, please don't expect me to incorporate it.

+**Q:** I'm using a freely available piece of forensic software to examine &lt;some artifact&gt;, can you add it?
+**A:** Submit a PR, create a feature request issue or drop me a message.
+If I like the software or can see the use of it for some of my fellow forensic colleagues, I might add it.

 **Q:** Can I use the script or modify it for my / my company's needs?
 **A:** Sure, knock yourself out.
 Just don't forget to include copyright notice as per MIT license requirements.
-I'd also suggest including a link to this GitHub repo as it's very likely that something will be changed, added or improved to keep track with future versions of Windows 10.
+I'd also suggest including a link to this GitHub repo as it's very likely that something will be changed, added or improved to keep track with future versions of Windows 10 / 11.

 **Q:** Why are there repeated pieces of code throughout some functions?
 **A:** So you can directly take a function block or a line from within a function and use it elsewhere, without elaborating on any dependencies.

 **Q:** For how long are you going to maintain the script?
 **A:** As long as I find it useful.
+I have maintained it since 2014, so I'll probably continue for some time.

+**Q:** A single function or a few functions does not work, why don't you fix it?
+**A:** I run Linux on all of my primary pc's.
+This is just a hobby project. :-) But by all means - Submit a PR, create a feature request issue or drop me a message.
+It is likely that I do not know that something broke, and I will fix the features in the script once they are added.

 &nbsp;